Jerome-Saltmarsh/neural_stream/README.md

 }
 ```

-## Custom Events
+## Trigger Custom Events
-You can subscribe to as many different types as you want.
-Note that a trigger should be immutable
+You can subscribe to any type. *Note a trigger should be immutable.*
 ``` Dart
 class HelloWorld {
   final String message;